arpost/eurekaclinical-client-archetype/README.md

 * [Maven 3.2.5 or greater](https://maven.apache.org)

 ## How to use it
-The project can be created as follows:
+You can create a new client project as follows:

 1) Run the following command with your own values for the properties from groupId down in the example below.
 ```
 mvn archetype:generate -DarchetypeGroupId=org.eurekaclinical \
     -DarchetypeArtifactId=eurekaclinical-client-archetype \